ItsYasiru/personal-site/README.md

    About me
   </h3>
   <p>
-    I'm still in high school studying for GCE AL's in 2023 mathematics stream.
+    I'm still in high school studying for GCE AL's in 2023 mathematics stream, in <a href="https://www.trinitycollege.lk/">Trinity College Kandy</a>
+    <i>~ Respice Finem</i>.
     Got into programming when the pandemic lockdown began in 2020 April.
-    Got into discord, met a dev who intoduced me to to javascript but suggested me to learn python.
+    Got into discord, met a dev who intoduced me to to javascript who later suggested me to learn python.
     Met <a href="https://github.com/LeoSko">LeoSko</a> who gave me good advice and an opportunity.
     I plan to become a full stack dev one day.
   </p>